Why is colorectal cancer incidence rising in the young

-Colorectal cancer is one of the commonest cancers worldwide and the third most common cancer globally and the eighth most common cancer in India.
+Colorectal cancer is one of the commonest cancers worldwide the third most common cancer globally and the eighth most common cancer in India.

 What is alarming in the last decade is the regularity with which it affects young persons.